kemalabizar/Flyer-1/README.md

 ### General Overview

-The computer's assembly language follows that of computers mentioned earlier, combined with bracket nesting methods similar to C/C++/C#.
+The computer's assembly language follows that of computers mentioned earlier.
 The source file is divided into three sections: **stat**, containing declaration of static variables; **var**, declaration of dynamic variables; and **text** that contains all instructions necessary to work with said variables before.
 These sections are separated by brackets as shown below.
 Current version can only support single-line comments, that begin with ```//``` slashes.
 ```
-stat {
+.stat
   // Declaration of static variables: __type__ __name__,__value__
   // Variables declared as static (in this section) cannot, and will not, have its values manipulated by corresponding instructions during its runtime.
-}

-var {
+.var
   // Declaration of dynamic variables: __type__ __name__,__value__
   // As opposed to static, dynamic variables can be freely manipulated by corresponding instructions.
-}

-text {
+.text
   // Where one would write every instructions necessary.
 start:        // Loop 'start'
   __inst_0__  // 'start' segment must always exist within text{...}.
 Otherwise, any programs and loop segments you've written won't run.